Editor Layout

 Configuring Error Handling

-- Select the node that can produce errors
+To configure error handling for a node:- Select the node that can produce errors

 - In the Properties Panel, locate the error output port